AlexYelisieiev/advanced-speech-transcription/README.md

 - [Support and Contact](#support-and-contact)
 ## Introduction

-The Advanced Speech Transcription App aims for the precise yet fast speech recognition using multiple threads for each phrase recorded.
+The Advanced Speech Transcription App aims for precise yet fast speech recognition using multiple threads for each phrase recorded.
 It uses OpenAI's Whisper model **locally**, so ***no API key required***.

 ## Key Features